Accused of Software Copyright Infringement?

 If the case goes to court, the attorney will represent the accused, presenting evidence, testimony, and arguments to try and achieve a favorable ruling or verdict.

-Call a Rosenblum Copyright Attorney if You are Accused of Infringement
+Call a Rosenblum Law Copyright Attorney if You Are Accused of Infringement

 Software copyright infringement is a serious matter with expensive ramifications, and the accused should not try to navigate the process alone.
 Software copyright law is constantly evolving, with the Supreme Court and U.S. district courts adding to case precedent annually.
 When in doubt, talk to Rosenblum Law Firm to know your rights in software copyright cases.